 I also consider that our current relationships and ways of solving problems are often influenced by past events and how we understood them at the time.
 I am interested in the way we unwittingly repeat in adulthood these patterns we learnt in childhood, no matter that they may no longer be helpful and even that they play a part in maintaining our current problems.

-By recognising these patterns and understanding what triggers them, how they are maintained, we are in a better position to understand what our strengths and limitations are and our possibilities and choices.
-To work out new ways of thinking and acting that can help us lead a more fulfilling life.
+By recognising these patterns and understanding what triggers them, how they are maintained, we are in a better position to understand ourselves and our inner motivations more completely and accept ourselves more positively.
+To work out what our possibilities and choices are therein, as well as new ways of thinking and acting that can help us lead a more fulfilling life.

 Training, qualifications & experience

 - Foundation Course Psychotherapy & Counselling - 1 year

 - PGDip Psychotherapy & Counselling - 2 years

 - Advanced Diploma Integrative Psychotherapy - 2 years